 However, nothing could prepare me for what I was about to experience that unassuming Tuesday evening, in that sun-bleached habitat of surfboards and cervezas.

-Picture this if you will; A tiny stage bathed in house fog and eerie green light.
-At either side of the stage, two scantily-clad go-go dancers emerge, taking their place on their pedestals, where they will spend the next hour grinding away and sacrificing their souls to the wall of feedback behind them.
-The band saunters onstage, decked out in Planet of the Apes-style horror masks and tattered 60’s mod clothing.
-Finally, a cheerleader of sorts enters the fray to cavort with the audience, and by “cheerleader” I mean a 300 lb. hulk of a man dressed in a three-piece suit, a fez, and a lucha mask.
+Picture this if you will; A minuscule bandstand bathed in house fog and eerie green light.
+At either side, two scantily-clad go-go dancers emerge, taking their place on pedestals, where they will spend the next hour grinding away and sacrificing their souls to the caterwaul of feedback behind them.
+The band saunters lazily onstage, decked out in Planet of the Apes-style horror masks and tattered 60’s mod clothing.
+Finally, a cheerleader of sorts enters the fray to cavort with the audience, and by “cheerleader” I mean a 300 lb. hulk of a man decked out in a three-piece suit, a fez, and a lucha mask.
+Before a single note is struck, the mission is unmistakably clear; we are here to kick your collective asses (and hopefully sell some merch).
+The mostly older crowd keeps their distance, preferring to cradle their Coronas from a safe vantage point.

-The bassist briefly introduces The Creepy Creeps before launching headfirst into the first song.
-What ensues is an onslaught of ‘60s-inspired, three-chord surf-punk fury that I will never, ever forget as long as I live.
-The impossibly tall guitarist kicks and shimmies onstage, the go-go dancers and masked cheerleader dance in rhythm to compliment the chaos.
-(As I am nearly buttressed against the stage, this lucha man bumps into me on at least five occasions.)
+The bassist briefly introduces The Creepy Creeps before launching headfirst into their first song.
+What ensues is an onslaught of ‘60s-inspired, three-chords-if-you're-lucky, surf-punk fury that I will never, ever forget as long as I live.
+The Creeps' presence is undeniable.
+The impossibly tall guitarist kicks and shimmies onstage, the go-go dancers and masked cheerleader sway in rhythm to compliment the chaos.
+As I am nearly buttressed against the stage, this hulking luchador bumps into me on at least five occasions, each time accompanied by a friendly pat on the shoulder.
 The band is ear-splittingly loud—loud enough that it is difficult to hear the live drums while standing directly in front of the stage.
 The vocals are a complete wash-out, For the up-close crowd, The Creeps may as well be an instrumental act.

-At this point you’d be forgiven for assuming that The Creepy Creeps are a very good rock’n’roll group, but not a great one.
-That's because I haven’t told you about their secret weapon yet, a digital organ that completely envelops the dance floor and threatens to blot out the house lights with its immense and sinister Vox sound.
+At this point you’d be forgiven for assuming that The Creepy Creeps are a very good rock’n’roll outfit, but not a great one.
+That's because I haven’t told you about their secret weapon yet; a digital organ that completely envelops the dance floor and threatens to blot out the house lights with its immense and sinister Vox sound.
 The keyboard is center-stage, housed in a child-size black coffin.
-A distortion pedal increases the intensity and the urgency of this instrument, and I am in awe as its owner contorts the organ in any number of ways, haphazardly twisting and turning it against God’s will so that the ivories and their ghoulish housing nearly collapse onto the floor at various points throughout this all-too-brief performance.
+A distortion pedal ups the ante, increasing the intensity and the urgency of this instrument.
+I am in awe as its owner contorts this sonic meat grinder in any number of ways, haphazardly twisting and turning it against God’s will so that the ivories and their ghoulish housing nearly collapse onto the floor at various points throughout this all-too-brief performance.
+At some point I remember to reclaim my jaw from the floor.

-When The Creeps’ set was over, with ears ringing and heart pumping, I headed straight to the merch booth to surrender as much cash as I could hastily dig out of my wallet, feeling every bit like that giddy 15-year-old ponying up for a Black Sabbath tour shirt.
+When The Creeps’ set was over, with ears ringing and adrenaline pumping, I headed directly to the merch booth to surrender as much cash as I could hastily dig out of my wallet, feeling every bit like that giddy 15-year-old ponying up for a Black Sabbath tour shirt.
 I wanted to seek out the band members and tell them how inspirational their set was, but apparently they were already loaded out and long gone.
-(Actually, it’s kinda hard to tell when they’re all wearing ape masks onstage.)
+(Actually, it’s kinda hard to pick them out of a crowd when they’re all wearing ape masks onstage.)

-So is rock’n’roll “dead”?
+So, is rock’n’roll “dead”?
 Maybe.
 Maybe not.
 Who cares, really?
 The point of this blog is, go see The Creepy Creeps.
-Forgo the YouTube clips, compressed .mp3s, and preconceived notions of what a good time is.
-Go see this band live in the flesh, get lost in the moment and consider yourself lucky that times like this still exist on our planet (of the Apes).
+Forgo the YouTube clips, compressed .mp3s, and preconceived notions of what a good time might be.
+Go see this band live in the flesh, get lost in the moment and consider yourself lucky that events like this still exist on our planet (of the Apes).

 - BW 4/29/19